jasny/validation-result/README.md

 use Jasny\ValidationResult;

 $aliases = [
-    "%s isn't set" => "Please set %s",
+    "%s isn't set" => 'Please set %s',
-    "%s is less than %d" => "Please choose a value higher than %2$d for %1$s" ];
+    "%s is less than %d" => 'Please choose a value higher than %2$d for %1$s' ];

 ValidationResult::$translate = function($message) use ($aliases) {